The occARU model

 where \boldsymbol{\alpha_\psi} are species-level intercepts, \boldsymbol{\beta_\psi} are species-level coefficients and \boldsymbol{X_1} represents a design matrix. occARU accommodates three types of predictors: continuous, categorical, and ordinal (ordered categorical).
 Categorical coefficients are modeled as zero-sum Gaussian variables, and ordinal coefficients are parameterised via a simplex decomposition of the category differences (Bürkner and Charpentier 2020), where the coefficient corresponds to the effect of the highest category.

 Species-specific coefficients are modeled as multivariate normal, facilitating inference on correlations in predictor responses across species.
-Spatial effects on occupancy are not included by design because they are weakly identified in the absence of repeated measures of occupancy at the site level (Doser et al. 2022).
+Spatial effects on occupancy in single season models are not included by design because they are weakly identified in the absence of repeated measures of occupancy at the site level (Doser et al. 2022).
 Future versions of occARU will include multi-season occupancy models, where spatial random effects are more appropriate.

 Detection